mira believes that what looks good (and makes you feel good) will always be in style.

 what they're saying...

-"(mira) pickett works with clients to identify the goal for their closets and style and does a number of consultations before doing the purge and then helps with creating looks they can recreate. it's pretty amazing!" - lonny magazine, may 2019
+"(mira) pickett works with clients to identify the goal for their closets and style and does a number of consultations before doing the purge and then helps with creating looks they can recreate. it's pretty amazing!" - lonny magazine

-"a styling service that centers around a woman’s closet and its contents, the edit plays to pickett’s strengths and passions. and devoted mira mira customers have wasted no time tapping the skills of their favorite (former) shopgirl." - sunday style section, sf chronicle, feb 2019
+"a styling service that centers around a woman’s closet and its contents, the edit plays to pickett’s strengths and passions. and devoted mira mira customers have wasted no time tapping the skills of their favorite (former) shopgirl." - sunday style section, sf chronicle

 "discover one-of-a-kind threads from global indie designers and funky locally made jewelry for every budget at this mission district favorite. boutique owner mira will even lend her brilliant eye to style you herself." - where san francisco